Academic Staff Policies and Procedures, Chapter 03. Nonrenewal of Fixed-Term Renewable Appointments

 2. Burden.
 The employee has the burden to show by a preponderance of the evidence that there are no valid grounds for nonrenewal (see ASPP 3.01); or that another academic staff member should have been nonrenewed instead; or that the nonrenewal is arbitrary, capricious, for reasons prohibited by law, or in violation of ASPP when the alleged violation is substantive enough to influence the decision under review.

 3. Notification and Disposition.
-The Academic Staff Appeals Committee shall forward its findings of fact with a recommendation to the chancellor or designee and shall send a copy to the employee, the department chair or unit head, the dean or director, and the Academic Personnel Office.
+The Academic Staff Appeals Committee shall forward its findings of fact with a recommendation to the chancellor or designee and shall send a copy to the employee, the dean or director, and the Office of Human Resources.
 Within 30 working days of receipt of the Committee’s recommendation, the chancellor or designee shall implement the recommendation or give the appellant and the Committee written reasons for any decision to modify the recommendation.
-The employee, the department chair or unit head, the dean or director, and the Committee shall be notified of the decision of the chancellor or designee, which is final.
+The employee, the dean or director, and the Committee shall be notified of the decision of the chancellor or designee, which is final.
 If the decision of the chancellor or designee has not been issued within 30 working days, the recommendation of the Academic Staff Appeals Committee becomes final.

 C. Time Limits.
 Steps in the appeal process must be initiated and completed within the designated time periods except when modified by mutual consent.
 If the employee fails to initiate the next step in the appeal process within the designated time period, the appeal will be considered resolved by the decision at the last completed step.